-Here is stargazing info for October 2019.
+Here is stargazing info for December 2019.

 Never look at the Sun with the naked eye or through binoculars or a telescope as doing this will blind you.